2020/2021 Competency-Based Task/Competency List for Computer Information Systems (6612/36 weeks)

 - Explore uses of the Internet in business applications.

-- Incorporate information from the World Wide Web into a business project.
+- Incorporate information from the Internet into a business project.

-- Describe the uses of electronic commerce (e-commerce).
+- Explore the applications of electronic commerce (e-commerce).

 - Explore trends in emerging communications technology and information processing.